Kanban-Zai/kanban-zai-version-1.0/core-rpm.md

 * Agrees that external parties are to be managed by interested parties.
 No direction can be taken from an external.
 * Expects all other players to conform to the relevant Rational Player Models.

+## INTERESTED PARTIES EXTEND PLAYER ONE

+Primarily an interested party is the client tasked with a project by their employer.
+Or they could be the primary money source.
+Their request must be prioritized with full discussion and transparency.

-## External Parties
+## EXTERNAL PARTIES

 Are NON-RATIONAL PLAYERS.
 Many times they are the ones paying, this is an obvious problem for the team as one paying is usually the one who can make unreasonable demands.
 For their sake and the teams their requests must be prioritised by the relevant interested parties and feedback given as to the impact of the request.
 Team members MUST NOT take direction from external parties.
 Other external parties are of no consequence.

-## Interested Parties - Inherit from Player One

-Primarily an interested party is the client tasked with a project by their employer.
-Or they could be the primary money source.
-Their request must be prioritized with full discussion and transparency.
+## GUESTS EXTEND EXTERNAL PARTIES

+From time to time the team may require specialized knowledge or experience.
+In this case an individual maybe invited onto the team for a time by a team member only, but without a consensus vote.
+Guests have a special status on the team.
+They sit as part of the team.
+They may not have to be mustered, they may not vote, and their appearance on the team and subsequent departure from the team must be journaled.

+Upon arrival the journal must include the length of the guests expected stay.
+If that stay is extended the new expected length of stay must be audited.

+Guests:-

+* have no voting rights on the team and remain advisors until their tenure ends.
+* must be fully transparent with regards their purpose and activities.
+* may not participate in any private discussion regarding the team, because that breaks the

+## PAN EXTEND PLAYER ONE

+Sometimes depending on the situation of the team, by a consensus only, any person can be designated as "PAN".

+Pan is a temporary designation allowing that individual veto power over a consensus for a defined period.

+This maybe done without running a deviation and with only a quorum.
+It carries with it a maximum allowed time of 1 month.
+At which time the team can again choose to re-designate the person as "PAN" again.

+Any person may be designated as pan including guests.

+Guests who temporarily become pan also become official team members and must be rostered and removed from the roster when their term ends.

+* Panning must be journaled for every instance.